 The solemn Global Energy Prize Award Ceremony will take place in Moscow

-The solemn Global Energy Prize award ceremony will take place on October 4, at 14:00, on the second day of the "Russian Energy Week" forum.
-This year the scientists from Russia and Australia, Academician Sergei Alekseenko of the Russian Academy of Sciences and Professor Martin Green, are awarded a high prize.
+The solemn Global Energy Prize Award Ceremony - 2018 will take place on October 4, at 14:00, on the second day of the "Russian Energy Week" forum.
+This year the scientists from Russia and Australia, Academician Sergey Alekseenko of the Russian Academy of Sciences and Professor Martin Green from UNSW Sydney, are awarded a high prize.
+The prize fund in 2018 is 39 million rubles (approximately $ 550 000).